jtm2021/lotto-tracker/README.md

     1. Create an account in `Heroku` website - https://heroku.com
     2. Click the link provided in the confirmation email sent by Heroku to confirm.
-    3. Set the password, login and accept their terms of service.
+    3. Set the password and accept their terms of service.
     4. From the Heroku dashboard, click `Create new app` button.
     5. Create a name for the app (the app name has to be unique).
     6. Select a region (United States or Europe), then click create app.
     7. Go to `Settings` tab and add two `Config Var`:
         - key: `CREDS` and value: `(entire creds.json file from your workspace)`
         - key: `PORT` and value: `8000`
-    8. Still in the `Settings` tab, add `python` and `nodejs` buildpacks
+    8. Still in the `Settings` tab, add `python` and `nodejs` buildpacks.
     9. Go to `Deploy` tab and select Github  by clicking the `Connect to Github` button.
-    10. Type for the Github repository name in the field and click search and then click connect to link up Heroku app to Github repositry code.
+    10. Type the Github repository name in the field and click search and then click connect to link up Heroku app to Github repository code.
     11. Scroll down and select either `automatic` or `manual` deployment:
         - Automatic Deployment: Click the `Enable Automatic Deploys` button.
         - Manual Deployment: Click the `Deploy Branch` button.